-A study and application of the technical elements of theatre production.
+(Fall, Even-Numbered Years Only) A study and application of the technical elements of theatre production.
 Major emphasis will be given to scenic construction and materials used in technical production.
 Laboratory hours will be arranged for practical experience in scenic arts and crafts.
-May be taken without prerequisite courses with instructor's consent.
+May be taken without prerequisite course with instructor's consent.
 Prerequisite: THE 114.